PDF417/pdf417-android/DriversLicenseKeys.md

 ### <a name="020601"></a> Determining AAMVA version

- - `USDLScanData.kAamvaVersionNumber` - Mandatory on all AAMVA driver's license versions.
+ - `USDLScanResult.kAamvaVersionNumber` - Mandatory on all AAMVA driver's license versions.
 Specifies the version level of the PDF417 bar code format.
 Possible values are "0", "1", "2", "3", "4", "5", "6", "7", "8", and "Compact".

 ### <a name="020602"></a> Keys existing on all standard barcode versions